Real Non-Commutative Convexity I: Bipolar Theorem

 \subsection{Acknowledgements}

 We acknowledge support from NSF Grant DMS-2154903.
 We thank Travis Russell for several conversations and helpful thoughts and information, and thank Matt Kennedy for discussion and who very recently, in answer to a couple of questions of ours related to our draft, kindly drew our attention to some items in the ArXiV revision of \cite{DK} of June 10, 2025.
-Similarly we thank Scott McCullough for very kind input solicited by us on our paper, and on real matrix convexity, and drawing our attention to several recent papers in that area.
+Similarly we thank Scott McCullough for very kind input (solicited by us) on our paper, and on real matrix convexity, and for drawing our attention to several recent papers in that area.
 He mentioned to us for example that there is some complexification procedure in the finite dimensional setting of \cite[Subsection 4.1]{Ev}.
-We also thank James Pascoe for some comments,
+We also thank James Pascoe for some comments at a similar time, and Ken Davidson for drawing our attention to \cite{Dav}.
+We also thank the referee for identifying some things that were not clearly expressed in our preprint, and for several comments and useful suggestions.
+Finally we mention two related recent papers by the first author released in January 2026: ``Base norm spaces--classical, complex, and noncommutative" (with D. M. Hay), and ``Regularity of compact convex sets--classical and noncommutative''.
+We saw in the present paper that a real nc compact convex set corresponds to a real nc state space.
+However this is essentially also the real {\em nc base} for a real {\em nc base norm space}, and similarly in the complex case.